 cl an optional parallel or snow cluster used if parallel = "snow".
-If not supplied, a cluster on the local machine is created.
+If not supplied, verbose

 The hierarchial testing requires the output of one of the functions cluster_var or cluster_position as an input (argument dendr).

 The function first performs multi-sample splitting step.
 A given data with nobs is randomly split in two halves w.r.t. the observations and nobs proportion.select variables are selected using Lasso (implemented in glmnet) on one half.
 Control variables are not penalized if supplied using the argument clvar.
 This is repeated B times for each data set if multiple data sets are supplied.